India-Abhishek/DSA_Java/oops/opps/readme.md

     3.3.Public A.M.
         is accessable from any class or package.
     3.4.Protected A.M.
-        can be accessed witthin its own package and sub class of its class in the another package
+        can be accessed witthin its own package and sub class of its class in the another package.

 >>3 Setters and getters
     3.1Getters and Setters in java are two methods used for fetching and updating the value of a variable.
     3.2getter is use to print the updated value of the object.
     3.3setter is use for update the value of the object.

 >>4 Constructor
     Constructor is a function that creates a new objects